alexlobera/leanjs_OLD_NX/src/pages/blog/arise-react-graphql-academy-announcing-our-new-name.md

 ---
-title: Arise React GraphQL Academy - Announcing our new name!
+title: Arise React GraphQL Academy - Announcing Our New Name
 date: 2019-06-11
 subtitle: We’ve changed our name to React GraphQL Academy and here’s why…
 author: paul
 imageUrl: https://firebasestorage.googleapis.com/v0/b/reactgraphqlacademy.appspot.com/o/images%2Fblog_ariseRGA-rebranding%2Fheader.jpg?alt=media&
 order: 111
 ---

 <a name="name-change"></a>
 We’ve been teaching the React Ecosystem for many years now and if there’s one thing we’ve learnt is that being adaptable is key.